** PLEASE DESCRIBE THIS IMAGE **

 4. Teaching Products

 I have generated a number of course outlines, essay rubrics, debate rubrics and presentation rubrics which can be adapted to new situations.
 As well, I enjoy developing participatory videos and use short videos to ensure diverse community voices are heard in class and to dramatize scenarios.
 I also apply virtual learning environments, such as WebCT, to provide easy access to PowerPoint presentations, readings and provide opportunity for chats and student exchanges.
-I enjoy using information communication technologies in creative ways to engage students with the material, such as having students develop wiki’s, websites, videos or blogs regarding subjects for their written work.
+I use information communication technologies in creative ways to engage students with the material, such as having students develop wiki’s, websites, videos or blogs regarding subjects for their written work.

 5. Graduate Supervision